JulienOrain/documentation/docs/guides/slo/define-slos/index.md

 #### latency threshold

 If you select the latency SLO type, you will also be prompted to provide a **threshold** in milliseconds.
-All reponses within this threshold contribute to your target.
+All responses within this threshold contribute to your target.

 ```reliably
 <span class="token green">?</span> <span class="token bold">What type of SLO do you want to declare?</span> <span class="token blue">Latency</span>